pedrocortesark/AI4Devs-intro-202506/reversestring-PCN/prompts.md

 Return: repo tree, full file contents, and a PR package (branch name, commits, PR title/body).
 No extra commentary outside the specified sections.

-# STEP 2 - Make a couple of tweaks regarding styiling and setting defaults
+# STEP 2 - Make a couple of tweaks regarding styling and setting defaults

 Apply two changes:
 1) **Default reversed output**: when the page loads (before the user types), show the reversed version of the default string "Hello, welcome to AI4Devs". - Keep the input prefilled with Hello, welcome to AI4Devs (or use this as the fallback when the input is empty). - The result area must already display sveD4IA ot emoclew ,olleH on first render.